On the Carath\'eodory number for strong convexity: Abstract

 \section{Abstract}

-We give an improvement of the Carath\'eodory theorem for strong convexity in $\mathbb R^n$, reducing the Helly number to $n$ in several cases; and show that the Carath\'eodory number cannot be smaller than $n$ for arbitrary gauge set $K$.
-We also give a simpler example with infinite Carath\'eodory number and an improved topological criterion for one convex body to be a Minkowski summand of another.
+We give an improvement of the Carath\'eodory theorem for strong convexity (ball convexity) in $\mathbb R^n$, reducing the Carath\'eodory number to $n$ in several cases; and show that the Carath\'eodory number cannot be smaller than $n$ for an arbitrary gauge body $K$.
+We also give an improved topological criterion for one convex body to be a Minkowski summand of another.